infoatgodreams/GoDreams-Repository/Roll Ups/Education/Education.md

 - It is a 12-month intervention to support the transition of youth with or at risk of disabilities as they reintegrate into the home following a stay in out-of-home care.
 - Each family is assigned a trained family consultant who delivers the majority of the intervention.
 - The program integrates three interventions.
 Over the duration of the intervention family consultants spend approximately 138 hours with each family.

+#### Results
+* reported that young people in the control group were more than three times more likely to leave school compared to those in the intervention group at 12-months post-baseline (E.S. = 0.30, 95% CI = 0.12,0.75).

+### Fostering Healthy Futures
+* The Fostering Healthy Futures programme is a manualized skills group that aims to reduce stigma and provide opportunities to learn social and emotional competencies within a supportive environment.
+	* Groups are delivered for 30 weeks, lasting approximately 1.5 hrs each week, and comprise two trained facilitators and 8–10 children.
+	* The intervention is informed by the evidence-based PATHS curriculum and the Second Step approach.
+	* Mentoring is also provided by graduate students in social work, who act as role model and advocate for the young person, meeting with them for 2–4 hours per week.
+	* An RCT has been conducted with 156 children aged 9–11 in foster care due to maltreatment.
+	* The primary outcome was mental health, and at 15 months post-baseline the intervention groups scored significantly lower on multi-informant measures of poor mental health.
+Secondary educational outcomes were measured as part of the trial and analysis is currently being undertaken.

 ## Individual Education Planning